 Shalom Service H-003 - 01/07/2001

-The Reverend Dr. Gregory S. Neal is the Senior Pastor of Grace United Methodist Church in Des Moines, Iowa, and an ordained Elder of the North Texas Conference of The United Methodist Church.
+The Reverend Dr. Gregory S. Neal is the Senior Pastor of Grace United Methodist Church in Des Moines, Iowa, and an ordained Elder of the Iowa Conference of The United Methodist Church.
 A graduate of Southern Methodist University, Duke University, and Trinity College, Dr. Neal is a scholar of Systematic Theology, New Testament origins, and Biblical Languages.
 His areas of specialization include the theology of the sacraments, in which he did his doctoral dissertation, and the formation and early transmission of the New Testament.
-Trained as a Christian educator, he has taught classes in these and related fields while also serving for more than 30 years as the pastor of United Methodist churches in North Texas.
+Trained as a Christian educator, he has taught classes in these and related fields while also serving for more than 35 years as the pastor of United Methodist churches in North Carolina, North Texas, and Iowa.
+He is married to Kade Rogers.